Built in 1967 and used from 1968, the vessel was used to patrol the northern waters in Australia.

 HMAS Advance Coastal Attack-Class Patrol Boat, Maritime Museum

-Since it was donated to the museum, it has continued to attract history buffs and maritime enthusiasts who visit to marvel at its grand structure.
+Since it was donated to the museum, it has continued to attract history buffs and maritime enthusiasts who visit to marvel at its magnificent structure.
 Since the vessel is on permanent exhibition, it is open to the public.

 Explore the HMAS Advance by taking on the adventure in the Action Stations.
 This exhilarating experience is an unforgettable way to immerse yourself into one of the most iconic attractions at the museum.
 This adventure allows visitors to experience the drama of Navy Life aboard the warship.